afnog/sse/virtualization/maas-exercise.md

 	cd /
 	wget -O- http://197.4.11.251/utils.patch | sudo patch -p0
 	sudo maas-region-admin createsuperuser

+This will create a new administrator user, for which you will have to enter a username and password and an email address.
+Then run:

 	sudo http_proxy=http://197.4.11.251:3128/ maas-import-pxe-files

 The last command will take some time to run, you can leave it running.